 - It’s estimated that a business will fall victim to a ransomware attack every 14 seconds.

 When it comes to selecting victims, it could be as simple as an attacker casting a large net, sending malicious messages to any number of our users at random, or it could be a targeted attack focused specifically on high-level employees or employees from departments that are likely to have access to sensitive information.

 And, while any potential ransomware attacks at BGSU have been minimal or mitigated, universities including Michigan State University, the University of California, San Francisco and Columbia College, Chicago, have not been so lucky.

 Most ransomware attempts are initiated via email, in the form of phishing message.
-The messages appear to originate for someone/someplace they trust and entice the users to click on a link or download an attachment.
+The messages appear to originate from someone/someplace they trust and entice the users to click on a link or download an attachment.
 Once opened, the criminals can access the user's computer or personal data.

 Protect Yourself & the University

 We advise users to adopt the following security habits to help avoid falling victim to ransomware attacks:

 If the data is not needed, delete it.

 If the data IS needed, ensure that is used or stored in a secure manner.
 You can contact the BGSU Information Security Office at email@example.com to discuss the best method for protecting your data.